jkaputin/20230501_git_basics/README.md

 - 'git init': initialize git repository (repo)
 	- do not nest git repos
 - 'git status': tell you things about what's going on in git
-- 'git add'
+- 'git add': add a file to the staging area
-- 'git commit'
+- 'git commit': commit changes from staging area to git repo